My father's mahogany cruiser Monalisa

 I have often wondered what happened to the boat Monalisa after my father sold it.
 It would be very interesting to know something.
 Has someone restored it to original condition?
 Or is my father's boat a wreck today or maybe it doesn't even exists?

-If you can recognize the boat and give some information about it I will be very happy, please send me a message.mail address
+If you can recognize the boat Monalisa or her sisters and give some information about it I will be very happy, please send me a message.mail address

-One day in May 2007 I took a trip out and meet the owner of Ingalena, Christoffer.
-Imagine seeing this boat almost identical to the Monalisa, it was 34 years ago, and it was 43 years ago I saw her in the original condition.
+One day in May 2008 I took a trip out and meet the owner of Ingalena, Christoffer.
+Imagine seeing this boat almost identical to the Monalisa, it was 44 years ago I saw her in the original condition.
 I was not old then but now when I have Ingalena in front of me I remember all the details!
-Christopher and his father tells excitedly about how they found Ingalena and all the work they put into it.
+Christopher and his father tells excitedly about how they found Ingalena and all the work they have put into her.
 A little frightened I become when he shows the hole in the hull, they have taken out a large wooden board and there gapes a huge hole.
-I thought, they will never get Ingalena in the sea again, but have now heard that she is lying there in the water safely.
+I thought, they will never get Ingalena in the sea again, but have later heard that she is floating in the water safely.

 Read here about Christoffer's exciting detective work and renovation of the cruiser Ingalena (Norröna):